Join Us In This Journey

 United In Torah And Moshiach, also known as UITAM, is the Organizational arm of the Judaic Studies Institute.
 Anticipating there would be a need for an organization where graduating and practicing Rabbis would desire to join themselves and their congregations to the Beit Din of JSI formed the UITAM.

 Our desire is to build bridges between Judah, the Ten Tribes and the Nations.
 Communication is the key where "iron sharpens iron."
+Our desire is to see one people united in Messiah Yeshua and walking in the covenant of Torah.

 The Beit Din of JSI is also the Beit Din of UITAM, hence its leadership and Rabbinic Court to resolve problems within its member congregations.